- Home /

 You can read case studies about people who have complained to us and how we helped settle their disputes.

-You can also read about outcome of cases in our database of decisions.
+You can also read about cases where the ombudsman has issued a final decision in our database of decisions.